 "Are they rubber, do you think?" asked the Scarecrow, who noticed that the creatures bounded, as they moved, and seemed almost as light as air.

-"It is difficult to tell what they are," answered Woot, "they seem to be covered with warts."
+Woot, "they seem to be covered with warts."

-The Loons - for so these folks were called - had been doing many things, some playing together, some working at tasks and some gathered in groups to talk; but at the sound of strange voices, which echoed rather loudly through the clearing, all turned in the direction of the intruders.
+The Loons -- for so these folks were called -- had been doing many things, some playing together, some working at tasks and some gathered in groups to talk; but at the sound of strange voices, which echoed rather loudly through the clearing, all turned in the direction of the intruders.
 Then, in a body, they all rushed forward, running and bounding with tremendous speed.